gui365/TriviaGame/README.md

 This project was the homework for week 5 of the Penn Coding Boot Camp.
 The goal was to create a multiple choice trivia game and apply knowledge on timers and intervals.

 ## Challenge
 * Create a trivia game using JavaScript.
 When the game starts, a question is randomly selected and a timer starts counting down.
-The user then chooses an answer.
-A message then informs the user if his answer was correct or incorrect.
+The user chooses an answer and a message informs the user if his answer was correct or incorrect.
 If the time runs out and the user didn't make a choice, the answer is considered incorrect.
 After 5 questions, a summary comes up telling the user how well they did.

 ## Objective